 The applicant must complete the Recommended Format for Common Measures Planned Quarterly Technical Performance Goals (Appendix D), with proposed programmatic outcomes, including participants served, placement/entered employments and job retention or a similar document containing the same information and if not, the grant application will be considered non-responsive and will not be evaluated.

 C. Quality and Extent of Linkages With Other Providers of Services to the Homeless and to Veterans: 20 Points

 The application must provide information on the quality and extent of the linkages this program will have with employers, educational providers, and other providers of services to homeless veterans in the local community including faith-based and community organizations.
 For each service, the applicant must specify who the provider is, the source of funding (if known), and the type of linkages/referral system established or proposed.
-Describe, to the extent possible, how the project would be incorporated into the local community's continuum of care approach and the local community's ten (10) year plan to end homelessness, if applicable (see Interagency Council on Homelessness Web page at www.ich.gov for additional information).
+Describe, to the Start Printed Page 18687extent possible, how the project would be incorporated into the local community's continuum of care approach and the local community's ten (10) year plan to end homelessness, if applicable (see Interagency Council on Homelessness Web page at www.ich.gov for additional information).
 Describe how the proposed project links to the appropriate State Workforce Agency and One-Stop Career Center(s) including coordination and collaboration with DVOP/LVER and other One-Stop Career Center staff, HUD, HHS, DVA, educational institutions, and other local community-based programs and the services that will be provided as necessary on behalf of the homeless veteran participants to be served.